confluentinc/librdkafka/INTRODUCTION.md

    For the same reason, when closing or unsubscribing with auto-commit set, the member will try to commit until a specific timeout has passed.
-   Currently the timeout is the same as the `classic` protocol and it corresponds to the `session.timeout.ms`, but it will change before the feature reaches a stable state.
+   Currently the timeout is a fixed one and corresponds to the default remote session timeout in Apache Kafka but it'll be possible to pass a custom timeout when calling close in future with [KIP-1092](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=321719077).

  - An `UNKNOWN_TOPIC_OR_PART` error isn't received anymore when a consumer is subscribing to a topic that doesn't exist in local cache, as the consumer is still subscribing to the topic and it could be created just after that.

- - A consumer won't do a preliminary Metadata call that returns a `TOPIC_AUTHORIZATION_FAILED`, as it's happening with group protocol `classic`.
-   Topic partitions will still be assigned to the member by the Coordinator only if it's authorized to consume from the topic.
+ - A TOPIC_AUTHORIZATION_FAILED error will be returned as was happening with group protocol classic, it happens once per heartbeat or subscription change and it's a single error for the whole subscription.
+It's reported even when only a single topic isn't authorized.

 ### Note on Batch consume APIs